GabrielFTeles/Formularios-Explorer/README.md

 # Explorer, Stage 03.

-This all the forms made on Stage 03 Explorer from [RocketSeat](rocketseat.com.br/).
+All forms made on Stage 03 Explorer from [RocketSeat](rocketseat.com.br/).

 ## Table of contents